d3soxyephedrine/Tgbotcogvideo/replit.md

 ### Conversation Memory
 - The bot remembers the last 10 messages for context, with manual clearing via `/clear`.

+### Persistent Memory System
+- **Architecture**: User-specific memory storage that persists across sessions and platforms.
+- **Commands**: `! memorize [text]` stores a memory, `! memories` lists all memories, `! forget [id]` deletes a memory by ID.
+Commands also support `! remember` as an alias for `! memorize`.
+- **Cross-Platform**: Works on both Telegram and web chat with shared memory pool per user.
+- **LLM Integration**: Memories are automatically fetched and injected into conversation context between the system prompt and conversation history, enabling the AI to remember user preferences, facts, and context across sessions.
+- **Token Budget**: Memories are allocated a 2000-token budget with binary search truncation to prevent context overflow.
+- **Credit System**: Memory commands cost 0 credits (credits are refunded after command execution).
+- **Platform Tracking**: Each memory is tagged with its creation platform (Telegram or web) for analytics.

 ### Token Budget Management
 - Ensures system prompt integrity with a 16,000-token input budget, prioritizing system prompt, then user messages, and older history.
 Max output tokens: 8,000.